ZhgChg.Li

 end

-In the demo project, we only have three lanes:
+The demo project has only three lanes:

 • run_all_tests: Run all types of tests (Snapshot + Unit)

-• run_unit_tests: Run only unit tests (Unit)
+• run_unit_tests: Run Unit Tests Only (Unit)

 Fastlane — Match